ahmetaa/turkish/README.md

 - Converting strings to lower, upper and title case.
 - Regular and ignore case string sorting.

-Those operations does not work correctly in Dart core libraries because Dart uses default unicode mappings.
+Casing operations does not work correctly in Dart core libraries because Dart uses default unicode mappings.
-Default case mappings work incorrectly for Turkish i->İ and I->ı conversions.
+Default case mappings fails for Turkish `i->İ` and `I->ı` conversions.

-This library may not be necessary for Flutter or Web projects if they use underlying system methods for locale specific text operations.
+This library may not be necessary for Flutter or web projects if they use underlying system methods for locale specific text operations.
 But it can be handy when that is not the case.
-Case methods can be used for some other Turkic alphabets as well (such as  Azerbaijani).

 Current implementation does not handle two code-unit variations yet.
 Complete special casing rules are defined [here](ftp://ftp.unicode.org/Public/UCD/latest/ucd/SpecialCasing.txt).

 ## Usage